NapoleonWils0n/kodi-playercorefactory/docs/kodi-send/README.md

 in the kodi menu go to system / settings, then services

-under Web Server click Allow remote control via HTTP

-Under Remote Control click Allow remote control by programs on this system, and click Allow remote control by programs on other systems
+under Web Server click Allow remote control via HTTP Under Remote Control click Allow remote control by programs on this system

 ### Find the ip address